 - Add the tomatoes and their juices to the pot and stir.
 Add the meat.
 If the sauce doesn't cover the meat (it probably won't) spread some of the sauce on top of the meat.

 - Cover the pan and place in the oven.
 Bake for approximately 2 hours or until the pork is very tender.

 - Remove the pan from the oven.
 Remove the pork and, using two forks, shred the pork meat.

 - Degrease the sauce by spooning the fat off the top.
 NOTE: If you refrigerate the sauce overnight, the fat will rise to the top and harden making it very easy to remove.

 - Add the shredded pork back to the degreased sauce and stir to combine.
 Serve over the parmesan polenta, passing additional parmesan if desired.

-- Blotting the meat dry with a paper towel helps the meat develop a nice brown crust so don’t skip this step!
+- SEARING: Blotting the meat dry with a paper towel helps the meat develop a nice brown crust so don't skip this step!

-- For the red wine, choose a drier red – either a cabernet sauvignon or a merlot works well or a blend that is on the drier side.
-Definitely, don’t use an expensive bottle but do use a wine you would enjoy drinking!
+- WINE: For the red wine, choose a drier red - either a sangiovese, cabernet sauvignon or a merlot works well or a blend that is on the drier side.
+Definitely, don't use an expensive bottle but do use a wine you would enjoy drinking!

-- The ragu actually tastes better the day after it’s made – really allowing the flavors to blend.
+- STORAGE: The ragu actually tastes better the day after it's made - really allowing the flavors to blend.
 Making the dish a day ahead also makes the degreasing much, much easier!

-- The ragu freezes unbelievably well and is one of those dishes that is worth its weight in gold in your freezer.
+- FREEZING: The ragu freezes unbelievably well and is one of those dishes that is worth its weight in gold in your freezer.
 You can defrost it in the microwave or simply pop it into the fridge a day before you plan to serve it.
 Reheat the ragu in a pot on the stove with a lid.
 If the ragu seems a little dry, you can add a little water.